 CP Soccer started operations in September 2017 in the New York metro area.
 Our plan was to establish a successful local team and build from there.
-To date, we five teams (NYC, New Jersey, Mid Atlantic, Houston and South Florida) serving a total of 50 kids who regularly attend practices.
-We hope to be adding teams in Atlanta, Boston, Chicago and San Francisco in the near future.
+To date, we have five teams (NYC, New Jersey, Mid Atlantic, Houston and South Florida) serving over 50 kids who regularly attend practices.
+In fall 2019, we are adding three more teams: Atlanta, New England and North Texas.
 To sponsor awareness and speed this process, in June 2018 we launched a sleep-away camp program, where kids with CP from across the country can play soccer and train with other kids like them.
-16 kids attended our inaugural camp and thoroughly loved the experience, and we expect our 2019 camp to be significantly larger.
+16 kids attended our inaugural camp and thoroughly loved the experience, and in June 2019 we hosted 27 campers.
 As camp attendance grows, we will encourage the families of kids who attend our camp to start their own local teams.
 We now have a system in place to coach them on the startup process and we offer financial support where needed to help get them off the ground.
 In this way, we hope to build out a national league of local teams who can come together at least once a year and participate in a tournament.
 We believe this could be a life-changing experience for many young people with CP.

 Recruit 20 to 30 regular attendees per regional team, a total of 100 kids in 2018/19.

 Raise $10,000 per team per year to subsidize field time, coaching, equipment, transportation and uniforms.
 For 2018/19 our goal is $50,000 in fundraising.

 Provide 1,000 kid hours of soccer per regional team per year.
 For 2018/19 our goal is 5,000 kid hours of soccer.

 Recruit 40 kids from across the US to attend our summer camp in June 2019.